julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, January 27, 2025.
+Tuesday, January 28, 2025.
 Quote of the day:

-> "A little more persistence, a little more effort, and what seemed hopeless failure may turn to glorious success." - Elbert Hubbard
+> "Home is where you feel at home and are treated well." - Dalai Lama